 - A. Applicability.
-Section 4.05.02 applies to agricultural cultural centers in the AR Zoning Districts. - B. Minimum Lot Area.
-The minimum lot area for an agricultural cultural center is 10 acres. - C. Size of Use.

-- 1. Floor Area Ratio.
+Section 4.05.02 applies to agricultural cultural centers in the AR districtsZoning Districts. - B. Minimum Lot Area.
+The minimum lot area for an agricultural cultural center is 10 acres. - C. Size of Use. - 1.
+Floor Area Ratio.
 The maximum floor area ratio is 0.04. - 2.
 Storage Yards.
 The total area of all storage yards is limited to 10% of the total gross floor area of the principal structure on the site.
 Outdoor exhibit space open to members of the public is not counted as part of the area of storage yards. - D. Location on Site.
-The minimum setback from lot lines are as provided below. - 1.
-Structures over 18,000 square feet of gross floor area: 225 feet minimum from all lot lines. - 2.
-Structures greater than 9,000 square feet, and up to 18,000 square feet of gross floor area: 175 feet minimum from all lot lines. - 3.
-Structures up to or less than 9,000 square feet of gross floor area: 125 feet minimum from all lot lines.

-- 1. Access.
+The minimum set backsetback from lot lines are as provided below. - 1.
+Structures over 18,000 square feet of gross floor area: 225 feet minimum from all lot lines.

+- 2. Structures greater than 9,000 square feet, and up to 18,000 square feet of gross floor area: 175 feet minimum from all lot lines. - 3.
+Structures up to or less than 9,000 square feet of gross floor area: 125 feet minimum from all lot lines. - E. Roads/Access. - 1.
+Access.
 Road access is subject to the standards of Section 7.07.01.F. - 2.
 Number of Access Points.
 Only 1 point of access is permitted to a public road.
-This requirement does not preclude an additional access for emergency vehicles only.

-- F. Exterior Lighting.
+This requirement does not preclude an additional access for emergency vehicles only. - F. Exterior Lighting.
 Exterior lighting is subject to Section 7.05.02.C.2. - G. Historic Resources.
 Section 4.01.C. applies to historic resources existing prior to January 7, 2003.